 Being depressed is difficult.
-And understanding what a doctor means when discussing it can confuse you and make things even harder to understand.
+And understanding what a doctor means when discussing depression symptoms can confuse you and make things even harder to understand.
 If you aren’t sure what your doctor means, the information is harder to process.
-This makes it more difficult to ask the right questions, which is important to your care.
+This makes it more difficult to ask the right questions, which is important to treat depression.

-If your provider has diagnosed you with a depression disorder such as major depressive disorder, the terms they use may confuse you or you may not really be familiar with what they mean.
-In order to better communicate with your health care providers, you need to be familiar with the language they use.
+If your doctor has diagnosed you with a depression disorder such as major depressive disorder, the terms they use may confuse you or you may not really be familiar with what they mean.
+In order to better communicate with your mental health professionals, you need to be familiar with the language they use.
 Here is more about how depression is diagnosed and some terms and language you should know so you get the help you need.

 And while a major disaster or event can cause PTSD and depression, some mistake feelings of sadness for actual clinical depression.
 There are many differences.
-And it’s not as though people set out to lie about their feelings because depression, sadness, and grief have similarities.
+And it’s not as though people set out to lie about their feelings because depression, sadness, and grief have similarities, a mental health assessment is the only way to provide an accurate diagnosis and tell which is which.

-You may notice that characteristics of sadness and depression have similar attributes.
+You may notice that characteristics of sadness and depression have similar attributes such as isolation or chronic and severe irritability to things they used to like.
 Yet, they have major differences.
 For example, the American Psychiatric Association mentions that with grief, a person doesn’t lose their self-esteem or sense of worth.
 Both show depression, not sadness.

 In fact, with major depressive disorder (MDD), we often combine the feelings of extreme sadness with a lack of self-worth or even self-loathing.

 You might wonder why your doctor has so many questions.
 This is so they determine if what you have is depression.
 As mentioned, sadness and depression are two different diagnoses.
 Yet, grief does sometimes cause depression, so the doctor needs to find out what is going on.
-And this is crucial because, while the symptoms may be similar, grief and depression have different treatment methods.
+And this is crucial because, while the symptoms of depression may be similar to grief, grief and depression have different treatment methods.

-How a health care provider helps find answers is often with a specific diagnostic tool.
-There are different ones, but a common one is the Hamilton Rating Scale for Depression-17 This tool pinpoints 17 elements of depression in relationship to your symptoms, behavior, and mood.
+How a health care provider helps find answers is often with a specific depression diagnosis tool.
+There are different ones, but a common one is the Hamilton Rating Scale for Depression-17 This tool pinpoints 17 elements of depression in relation to your symptoms, behavior, and mood.

 The doctor or health care provider then adds up your score.
 First for each item, then a total.
 Using the HAM-D17 depression severity rating scale, they will be better able to make a recommendation whether they suggest treatment.
 The rating is:

 One thing to know about depression is that treatment options can be complex.
-The focus is to not only treat the issue but to lower your score on the HAM-D17 depression severity rating scale.
+The way you treat mild or moderate depression will be different from major depressive disorder.
+The focus should also be able to not only treat the issue but to lower your score on the HAM-D17 depression severity rating scale.
 This is not as simple as taking a pill or having a meeting where you discuss what is wrong.
-Instead, there is more the health care provider will need to discuss.
+Instead, there is more the mental health professional will need to discuss.

 For example, here are a few key points your doctor will want to know more about.

 That is a sample; each doctor may differ in what they ask and what kind of information they deem relevant.
 In fact, there is a deeper insight into those samples.
-According to Psychiatry Online, for a complete psychiatric assessment, the following is needed:
+According to Psychiatry Online, for a complete psychiatric assessment of depressive disorders, the following is needed:

 As you can see, the information is similar, yet more in-depth.

-Other things taken into consideration include whether there are co-occurring disorders.
+Other things taken into consideration include whether there are co-occurring mental health and substance abuse disorders.
 Environmental, psychological, and biological factors get considered too.

-Therapy is one of the most important types of treatment methods for a depression diagnosis.
+Therapy is one of the most important types of mental health treatment methods for a depression diagnosis.
 One method is cognitive behavioral therapy.
-Group, family, and couples therapy are other types that help those with depression.
-And some use methods like holistic healing to help.
+Group, family, and couples therapy are other types that help those with depression including equine therapy and sound therapy.
+And some use methods like holistic healing and brain stimulation therapy to help.
 But keep in mind that you get out of therapy what you put into it.
 If you’re not comfortable opening up to someone about your problems, then it may be harder to help you heal through talk therapy alone.

-Last, there are medications that help with depression.
-There is no set cure-all for this disorder, and sometimes it is hard to find the right medication or combination of medications.
+Last, there are medications that help treat depression.
+There is no set cure-all for this disorder, and sometimes it is hard to find the right medication or combination of medications for major depression.
 This may discourage you but hang in there.
 Some doctors use what they call the GeneSight Psychotropic test.
 This is for those who have difficulty with medication for depression, and it provides genetic insight that helps choose what is best.

 Some people do best with a combination of different therapies, while others may do well with just counseling or medication.
 It all depends on the person.